sjsouvik/JavaScript-Projects/README.md

-# Machine Coding: JavaScript Projects
+# JavaScript Projects

-This is to keep all Vanilla JS projects without using any library, so that anyone can refer to it to practice for machine coding round.
+This is to keep all Vanilla JS projects which can help to learn how to write modular JS, DOM manipulation without using any library.